jucian0/posts/building-forms-in-reactjs.md

 ## Adding field validations

-As mentioned before, we will use Yup to create input validations, I believe that this is the best option to create validations, because this package gives us a great number of resources that if we needed to write all them we would lose a lot of time.
+As mentioned before, we will use Yup to create input validations, I believe that this is the best option to create validations because this package gives us a great number of resources which saves us time in having to write them.

-In this case, I'm creating an object with the same structure as our state form, and adding some roles that should be applied, after that, I add the message errors.
+In this case, I'm creating an object with the same structure as our form state, and adding some roles that should be applied, after that I add the message errors.

 ```javascript
 import * as yup from "yup";